open-src-soc/RETIRED-website/pages/speakers.md

 in this talk.
 Nanvix source tree:
 [``https://github.com/nanvix``](https://github.com/nanvix)

+*Pedro Henrique Penna is a PhD Candidate in Informatics at Université Grenoble Alpes ([UGA](https://www.univ-grenoble-alpes.fr), France) in a cotutelle regime with Pontifícia Universidade Católica de Minas Gerais ([PUC Minas](https://www.pucminas.br), Brazil).
+In his thesis, Pedro is focused on the design of operating systems for lightweight manycore processors, and he works in collaboration with Kalray and Technical University of Munich (TUM, Germany) in this subject.
+Pedro earned his Master Degree in Computer Science from Universidade Federal de Santa Catarina ([UFSC](http://ufsc.br), Brazil) in 2017, and he is the main designer of Nanvix.*

 ## Fast and Accurate Vulnerability Analysis of a RISC-V Processor

 By Joseph Paturel, Simon Rokicki, Davide Pala,